 Sampling frequency should be guided by the period of residence for individual adult fish.
 Gallagher (2003) reports average residence times of 11 days for coho salmon, 9.3 days for Chinook salmon and 12.6 days for steelhead in tributary streams.
 Ideally, surveys should be repeated at intervals that coincide with residence times.
-Thus, if all three species are being considered surveys should be repeated every 9-13 days.
+Thus, repeating surveys at 9-13 day intervals should be adequate if all three species are being considered.
+Decreasing the interval between surveys will improve estimates of escapement and, if possible, repeating surveys at 7-10 intervals is advisable if residence time is unknown.